tooledesign/python-training/00_Setup/00A_First Things.md

 ## Prerequisites

-- Windows 10/11 or Linux.
-This guide was built for Windows, so things will look different if you are in a Linux environment.
+- **Windows 10/11 or Linux.**  This guide was built for Windows, so things will look different if you are in a Linux environment.

-- Visual Code

-- Python 3.12+
+- **Python 3.12+** _See the Installing Python guide for more information on how to access an appropriate Python installation._ Python puts out new 3.x versions annually, with minor updates throughout the year as needed.
+Most versions are fairly similar, though some major features or performance improvements come with new 3.x releases.
+Additionally, many of the libraries that get used for some of our tasks will have minimum Python version requirements, so it is helpful to stay up to date on a fairly recently released version.

+- **Visual Code.** Also known as _VS Code_, this is a powerful integrated development environment (IDE) for viewing, editing, and running scripts and more.
+This will be the main application that we will use to work with Python, particularly Jupyter Notebooks.

+- **VS Code Extensions.** VS Code offers many extensions to help expand the functionality of the application for certain file types, languages, and workflows.
+We will be using a variety of these extensions which can easily be installed through the Extensions tab on the application which can be accessed on the left icon pane or by pressing `Ctrl+Shift+X`.
+Key extensions include `Python`, `Jupyter`, and `Python Debugger`.

 ## What is Python

-Python is a high level, general-purpose programming language that emphasizes code readability.
+Python is a high level, general-purpose programming language that emphasizes code readability and efficient analysis design.
+It can do _a lot_, from data analysis, to machine learning, to webscraping, to task automation, to web service, and lots, lots more.

 - **High Level**: strong abstraction from the details of the hardware (no memory management, for example)